 EVALUATION OR ASSESSMENT OF THE COURSE PARTICIPANTS

-The cornerstone of competency-based training and assessment system is a rigorous and objective assessment of the trainee against accepted standards.
+The cornerstone of a competency-based training and assessment system is a rigorous and objective assessment of the trainee against accepted standards.
 The award of a certificate of competency as a Master of AtoN Management will be based on the principle that satisfactory results are obtained during Module Two of this course.
 Further guidance is at Part 3 paragraph 3.

 IMPLEMENTATION